microsoft/FluidExamples/teams-fluid-hello-world/README.md

 microsoftTeams.initialize();
 ```

-Now, because Teams application is just an iFrame injection of a webpage, it supports opening up the content page in a browser, which will be outside of Teams.
+Now, because Teams application is just an IFrame injection of a webpage, it supports opening up the content page in a browser, which will be outside of Teams.
 So we need to know if the page is in Teams with the provided `inTeams` boolean.

 ```ts
 // HelloWorldTab.tsx